 The RSO was a fully tracked truck, designed to combat the terrible ground conditions encountered on the Eastern Front, when thawing ice and snow turned the roads to quagmires and almost immobilised military movements in 1941.
-The oddly named Raupenschlepper Ost ('Caterpillar Tracks East') was a utility vehicle, used to transport troops, tow guns and carry supplies, and also saw service on the Western Front.
+The Raupenschlepper Ost (caterpillar tracks east) was a utility vehicle, used to transport troops, tow guns and carry supplies, and also saw service on the Western Front.
 Principal service: 1942-45.
 Numbers manufactured: 23,000.

-Cost 31pts (Inexperienced), 39pts (Regular), 47pts (Veteran)

-Weapons None

-Damage Value 6+ (soft-skin)

-Transport Up to 12 men

-Tow Light or medium howitzer; light, medium or heavy anti-tank gun; light or heavy anti-aircraft gun.

-KETTENKRAD

-A unique vehicle design, the SdKfz 2 Kettenkrad was a tracked motorcycle originally intended for use by paratroops and in difficult terrain.
-Introduced into service in 1941, it was a useful utility light tractor and transport, towing a variety of light guns, notably for Gebirgsjäger and Fallschimjäger units, being air transportable in a Ju52 transport aircraft.
+Cost: 31pts (Inexperienced), 39pts (Regular), 47pts (Veteran) Weapons: None Damage Value: 6+ (soft-skin) Transport: Up to 12 men Tow: Light or medium howitzer; light, medium or heavy anti-tank gun; light or heavy anti-aircraft gun tractor and transport, towing a variety of light guns, notably for Gebirgsjäger and Fallschimjäger units, being air transportable in a Ju52 transport aircraft.
 It could carry three men (one driver and two passengers) and had its own cargo trailer.
 Kettenkrads saw service on the Eastern Front, in North Africa and on the Western Front.
 Principal service: 1941-45.
 Numbers manufactured: 8,350.